Suing the Republic of Hungary in U.S. Court

 Despite the aforesaid, the appellate court’s reasoning on translation should not be taken lightly, as the appellate court is only second in the judicial hierarchy to the United States Supreme Court.
 The appellate court’s reasoning on translation is particularly telling as modern technology has made it possible to obtain legal translations of documents located in another country without having to travel to that country.
 Therefore, the U.S. courts are unlikely to consider such circumstances to be hindrances in moving forward the litigation.
 Hence, parties should be prepared to have any documents located in foreign countries to be scanned, uploaded digitally and then translated.

-Contact legal translation and apostille service All Language Alliance, Inc. to obtain certified translations of legal documents written in Hungarian, German, Dutch, Polish, Hebrew, Romanian, Russian, French, and other foreign languages for Holocaust litigation in the U.S. courts.
+Contact legal translation and apostille service All Language Alliance, Inc. to obtain evidentiary translations and certified translations of legal documents written in Hungarian, German, Dutch, Polish, Hebrew, Romanian, Russian, French, Czech, Serbian, Macedonia, Croatian, and other foreign languages for Holocaust litigation in the U.S. courts.
 Get in touch with us to request a court-certified deposition interpreter in any foreign language for Zoom video depositions and for on-site depositions.

 #alllanguagealliance #certifiedtranslation #certifiedtranslationservices #holocaustlitigation #holocaustlitigationtranslation #hungariantranslation #hungariantranslationservices #hungariantoenglishtranslation #hungariantranslator